Green Artist

 In this post, I cover how to flatten a warped painting buckled from a lot of water.
 I use this method and it works great for me.

-Since watercolor uses water to activate it, buckling is so common.
+Since watercolor uses water to activate it, buckling is very common.
 This can happen when you use a lot of water and if you’re using cheaper watercolor papers.

 Don’t want to read?
 Scroll down for the quick video version!